er1czz/HPC/README.md

 <img src="https://github.com/er1czz/data_challenges/blob/master/car_740_480.jpg?raw=true" align = "right" alt="drawing" width="370">

 <b>Situation</b>:
-- Each manufactured automobile needs to be tested to ensure the safety and reliability.
+- Assembled automobiles need to be tested to ensure the safety and reliability.
 - Testing is a time-consuming process
 - Different cars have different configurations/features

-<b>Task</b>:
-- Optimizing the speed of testing system using a algorithmic approach
+<b>Task</b>: how to cut the testing time using a algorithmic approach?

-<b>Action</b>:
-- Using regression models to identify key features that affect the testing time.
+<b>Action</b>: using regression models to identify key features that affect the testing time.

-<b>Results</b>:
-- Regression models were applied to analyze the correlation between features and testing time
+<b>Results</b>: regression models were applied to analyze the correlation between features and testing time

 <b>Takeaways</b>:
 - Key features were identified.
 Effort should be prioritized on optimizing those key features.